csm_tansania_gesundheit_186.1508_01_e75f3e5398.jpg

 • Construction of a rehabilitation center with facilities for therapy and training rooms

-• Provision of aids for people with disabilities as well as rehabilitative and therapeutic measures
+• Provision of aids for people with disabilities and range of rehabilitative and therapeutic measures

 • Health insurance for people with disabilities and other vulnerable groups